BRIDGE Loans

 How the Review Process Starts

-Send the property address, estimated value, loan amount needed, timeline, and a short explanation of what is holding the deal up.
+Send the address, estimated value, the amount needed, the deadline, and the reason the deal is stuck.

 We look at the property, the timing, the available equity, and the likely exit strategy to see whether the deal appears workable.